nytlabs/streamtools/README.md

 1. Find a computer to play with.
 It needs to be Linux or OSX.
 2. Download the latest [release](https://github.com/nytlabs/streamtools/releases).
 3. In a terminal, change directory to wherever you downloaded the file.
 4. Run `chmod +x st-linux` if you're on linux or `chmod +x st-darwin` on osx.
+This makes the file you downloaded executeable.
 5. Now launch streamtools by typing `./st-linux` if you're on linux or `./st-darwin` if you're on osx.
+Your terminal should say `starting stream tools on port 7070`.
-6. To find the UI visit [http://localhost:7070](http://localhost:7070)
+6. To find the UI visit [http://localhost:7070](http://localhost:7070) in a browser.
+If you're not running streamtools locally you need some way of accessing port 7070 on your remote box.
 7. Create our [Hello World](https://github.com/nytlabs/streamtools/wiki/Hello-world) pattern!

 health warning